We are extremely dedicated to our work, but that doesn’t mean it’s all we do.

 Australian Workplace Equality Index Silver Accreditation for excellence in LGBTI workplace inclusion

 Male Champions of Change

-Last year the Director-General of Security, Duncan Lewis, joined Male Champions of Change (MCC) program to advance diversity in ASIO.
+In 2016 the Director-General of Security, Duncan Lewis, joined Male Champions of Change (MCC) program to advance diversity in ASIO.

 MCC’s goal is to create groups of influential men who work together to advance gender equity in their organisations and across society more broadly.
 The MCC strategy enables men to step up beside women and accept joint accountability for change.